Germany's Baerbock visits Ukraine amid rising tensions with Russia | DW | 17.01.2022

 Baerbock's two-day trip comes as a build-up of Russian troops and military equipment on the border to Ukraine, a former Soviet state, is raising fears that Moscow might be intending to invade its neighbor.

-In Kyiv, she is to meet with representatives of the observer mission from the Organization of Security and Cooperation in Europe (OSCE) and with Ukrainian President Volodymyr Zelenskyy.
+In Kyiv, she is to meet with representatives of the observer mission from the Organization of Security and Cooperation in Europe (OSCE) and with Ukrainian President Volodymyr Zelenskyy and Foreign Minister Dmitri Kuleba.
 In Moscow, where she is to arrive early on Monday evening, she is scheduled to hold talks with her Russian counterpart, Sergey Lavrov, on Tuesday.

 In remarks made ahead of her arrival in Ukraine on Monday, Baerbock said that "we are ready to have a serious dialogue about joint agreements and steps that bring more security for everyone in Europe, Russia included."